 24. Porec’s hallmark feature is the Euphrasias Basilica, a UNESCO World Heritage Site.
 Elaborate wall mosaics, an ornate Bishop’s Palace and remnants of what may have been a secret Christian sanctuary are all on display.
 You can climb a 115-foot-tall bell tower with its huge bells to get panoramic views of the town.

-26. In Zadar, the recently opened Hotel Bastion is a boutique property featuring the top-floor presidential suite with two hot tubs, one on the outside terrace.
+26. In Zadar, stay at the Hotel Bastion is a boutique property featuring a top-floor presidential suite with two hot tubs, one on the outside terrace.
 (The hotel is built on the ruins of a 13th century castle.)
 Spa offerings include a black and white pearl treatment, coffee wraps and a seashell massage

 27. Zadar’s Monastery of St. Mary holds a wealth of artifacts that the Benedictine nuns originally saved from the occupying forces.
 A reliquary of John the Baptist, ornate lace collections and gold embroidered fabrics are just a few of the interesting pieces on view.

 28. In Zadar, don’t miss the modern café bar Lovre, wherein the rear you’ll find an original 11th-century pre-Romanesque chapel.